MEMS Resonator Design and Simulation

-To achieve optimal performance for their specific design, finite element analysis (FEA) and tools like Spice are used.
-The problem is these tools are painfully slow, they introduce new uncertainties, and very often designers simply revert back to the “tried and true” approach of build-and-test.
+To achieve optimal performance for their specific design, finite element analysis (FEA) and tools like Spice are conventionally used.
+These tools are painfully slow, they introduce new uncertainties, and very often designers simply revert back to the “tried and true” approach of build-and-test.
 This greatly limits design exploration, significantly increases development costs and time, and leaves design margin on the table.

 Coventor’s hybrid-design methodology for resonators challenges the status-quo.
-Our integrated platform provides extremely fast design-of-experiment (DOE) studies, highly accurate and detailed verification, and the ability to address the MEMS+IC system .
+Our integrated platform provides extremely fast design-of-experiment (DOE) studies, highly accurate and detailed verification, and the ability to address the entire MEMS+IC system design.
 We invite you to learn more.

 New Hybrid-Design Methodology

 First, geometries are created using electromechanical library elements which can be enhanced by variables, equations and tolerances to create a parametric design.
-Simulations are run on this full electromechanical system in combination with statistical solvers to create optimized designs.
+Simulations are run on this full electromechanical system, in combination with statistical solvers, to create optimized designs.
 Monte Carlo simulation can be used to improve yield.
-Optimization algorithms are employed to achieve the desired performance.
+Optimization algorithms are employed to achieve desired performance.

 Because these simulations are extremely fast and include critical non-linearities, they allow designers to create hundreds of potential solutions and study coupling effects and other criteria of interest up front, before committing to a specific architecture.

-Shown here are the effects of coupling beam length on resonant frequency.
-Using Coventor’s interface to MATLAB from The MathWorks, simulations are run using a MATLAB script where the mode shape of interest is specified and coupling beam lengths are swept.
-Coventor’s approach automatically extracts the mode frequency for the mode shape of interest (even if the mode number is changed), and the total solution times was less than 3 minutes (step size of 10um and 384 Degrees of Freedom).
-Such rapid computation time compared to standard FEA opens the door to far more design exploration than previously possible.
+A study of the effects of coupling beam length on resonant frequency is shown in Figure 2.
+Using Coventor’s interface to MATLAB® from The MathWorks®, simulations are run using a MATLAB script where the mode shape of interest is specified and coupling beam lengths are swept.
+Coventor’s approach automatically extracts the mode frequency for the mode shape of interest (even if the mode number is modified).
+The total solution time was less than 3 minutes (step size of 10um and 384 Degrees of Freedom).
+This rapid analysis time (compared to standard FEA) opens the door to far more design exploration than was ever previously possible.

 Simulating non-linearities due to electro-mechanical spring softening, duffing, and pull in are extremely important to the overall success of the resonator design.
-Consequently, a MEMS designer focuses on all of theses aspects in the design exploration phase of the designprocess, shown in Section 1.
+Consequently, a MEMS designer focuses on all of theses aspects in the design exploration phase of the design process (Section 1, above).
 Yet, to ensure greater confidence in the numerical results, additional verification using FEA might be desired.
-For instance, an FEA simulation can provide conclusive validation of linearity assumption that may be desired in later coupled electro-mechanical simulations.
-Relevant to Coupled Electromechanical Simulations, it must be noted that Coventor’s technology is based on a hybrid Finite Element (FEM)/Boundary Element (BEM) approach.
-Using BEM to compute electrostatic forces and moments requires a mesh on only the surface of conducting bodies, avoiding the need to mesh the infinite volume surrounding the conductors as with traditional FEM electrostatics.
-A BEM approach is not only more computationally efficient, but avoids the need to remesh the volume between two conductors as they move into contact bodies.
-Thus it makes it practical to explore these phenomena on standard platforms.
+For instance, an FEA simulation using coupled electro-mechanical simulations can provide conclusive validation of desired linearity assumptions.

-At this stage, a designer can also explore various loss mechanisms: Gas damping, acoustic radiation through the anchors (i.e. Anchor Loss), and thermo-elastic-Damping (TED).
+A designer can also explore various loss mechanisms: Gas damping, acoustic radiation through the anchors (i.e. Anchor Loss), and thermo-elastic-damping (TED).
 Coventor provides specialized algorithms, tools, and expertise to assist with these tasks.
-Shown below are several design variations that were explored to minimize the impact of TED and their corresponding predicted Qs.
+Figure 4 (below) highlights several design variations that were explored to minimize the impact of TED and their corresponding predicted Qs.

-Integrating the 3D MEMS device with the sensor control circuit and validating performance via an accurate SOC test-bench simulation is yet another critical element to successfully bringing MEMS resonators to market.
-At this stage, designers choose to run Coventor’s models on best in class tools from either Cadence or The Mathworks to achieve the speed and capacity they need to solve these difficult problems.
-Note, this approach forgoes the time-consuming effort of extracting models and generating equivalent circuit models, leaving much more time for exploring trade-offs that can be made at the circuit level, the MEMS design, or both.
+Integrating the 3D MEMS device with the sensor control circuit, and validating performance via an accurate SOC test-bench simulation, is a complex but critical task on the road to MEMS resonator commercialization.
+To solve this problem, designers can use Coventor’s models with “best in class” system and circuit design tools from Cadence® or The Mathworks®.
+CoventorMP automatically extracts MEMS models and generates equivalent circuit models, avoiding the time-consuming effort of developing and extracting hand-crafted models.
+This provides the designer with more time for exploring trade-offs at the circuit level, within the MEMS design, or both.

 A Complete Platform for MEMS Resonator Design

-Coventor has an established MEMS design platform for MEMS Resonators, providing designers solutions to a broad range of critical design challenges.
-These range from simulating the complex multi-domain, multi-physics of the sensing element and associated electronics to system level modeling, package analysis and manufacturing yield enhancement.
+Coventor has an established design platform for MEMS resonators, providing designers with solutions to a broad range of critical challenges.
+These challenges range from simulating complex multi-domain, multi-physics properties of the sensing element and associated electronics, to system level modeling, package analysis and manufacturing yield enhancement.

 The advantages of this new hybrid approach are numerous.
-Because the underlying physics of the MEMS Resonator is included in the 3D Model that is referenced in system-level simulations, designers no longer need to create a reduced order or equivalent model networks from FEA data and/or analytical expressions.
+Because the underlying physics of the MEMS Resonator are included in the MEMS+ reduced order model, designers no longer need to create a reduced order or equivalent model from FEA data and/or analytical expressions.
 This saves valuable time and resources.
-In addition, these models are fully parametric, enabling designers to rapidly explore effects of design and process changes that were simply impractical to do via other methods.
+In addition, these models are fully parametric, enabling designers to rapidly explore effects of design and process changes that were simply impractical to do using other methodologies.

-Finally, by selecting a platform that uses best-in-class simulators like Spectre and/or Matlab/Simulink, designers obtain the best on-going combination of accuracy and capacity.
-As Coventor, Cadence and The Mathworks all continue to make algorithm improvements, resonator designers realize exponential increases in capacity and speed.
+The CoventorMP platform uses best-in-class simulators like Spectre® and/or Matlab/Simulink®, so that designers obtain the best on-going combination of accuracy and capacity.
+As Coventor, Cadence and The Mathworks all continue to make algorithm improvements to their tool platforms, resonator designers realize exponential increases in capacity and speed.
 Build and test methodologies and custom, in-house programs simply can not keep pace with the continued advancement of well organized, commercial endeavors.